 When choosing a potting soil, look for a light, fluffy mixture that doesn’t compact when watered.
 It should be very easy to dig into with your hands, and water shouldn’t pool at the top of the mix for more than a few seconds.

-You might consider adding in slow release fertilizer to your soil base, as this will keep your hostas nourished.
+You might add in slow release fertilizer to your soil base, as this will keep your hostas nourished.
 The alternative is to apply fertilizer regularly to your potted plants, as they will use up the nutrients in the soil quickly.

 Coffee grounds provide nitrogen to plants and can be good for nitrogen-deficient hostas or soil mixtures.
-However, they aren’t needed for healthy plants and also shouldn’t be used in excess in your garden.
 Our article on hostas and coffee grounds contains some of the latest research available.

-All in all, hostas are incredibly hardy plants that will survive in a variety of soil types.
-However, the above advice will give you better than okay hostas—it will help your hostas to truly thrive in their environment.
+Hostas are incredibly hardy plants that will survive in a variety of soil types.
+However, the above advice will give you better than okay hostas—it will help your hostas to thrive in their environment.

 Provide your hostas with all that they need, and they’ll reward you with a beautiful garden for years to come.